Jurwen/Adaptive-grid-generation/README.md

 - `-h, --help` : Show the help message and exit the program.
 - `-t, --threshold` : Set the threshold value for the isosurface generation.
 This is a `FLOAT` value that defines the precision level of the isosurfacing.
 - `-m, --max-elements` : Set the maximum number of elements in the mesh after refinement.
 This is an `INT` value that limits the size of the generated mesh.
-If this value is a negative integer, the mesh will be refined until the threshold value is reached.
+If this value is a **negative** number, the mesh will be refined until the threshold value is reached.

 ## Example